TERREMEMBER/znbase/docs/content/v2.1/deploy/kubernetes/single-zone/gke/statefulset-yaml-local-ssd.md

 ## 4. View the universe

-You can verify that the YugabyteDB pods are running by running the following command:
+You can verify that the ZNbaseDB pods are running by running the following command:

 ```sh
 $ kubectl get pods